cesaraustralia/DynamicGrids.jl/README.md

 ## Grids

-Simulation grids may be any single `AbstractArray` or a `NamedTuple` of multiple `AbstractArray`.
-Usually grids contain values of `Number`, but other types are possible.
+Simulations run over one or many grids, derived from `init` of a single `AbstractArray` or a `NamedTuple` of multiple `AbstractArray`.
+Grids (`GridData` types) are, however not a single array but both source and destination arrays, to maintain independence between cell reads and writes where required.
+These may be padded or otherwise altered for specific performance optimisations.
+However, broadcasted `getindex` operations are guaranteed to work on them as if the grid is a regular array.
+This may be useful running simulations manually with `step!`.

+Usually grids contain values of `Number`, but other types are possible, such as `SArray`, `FieldVector` or other custom structs.
 Grids are updated by `Rule`s that are run for every cell, at every timestep.

 The `init` grid/s contain whatever initialisation data is required to start a simulation: the array type, size and element type, as well as providing the